gardener/gardener-extension-provider-vsphere/docs/usage-as-end-user.md

 (click on the three vertical dots on the left of the row).
-Do the same with the corresponding load balancer at `Networking / Load balancing / Tab Load Balancers` For security reasons the referenced Tier-1 gateway in NSX-T must have a tag with scope `authorized-shoots` and its tag value consists of a comma-separated list of the allowed shoot names (optionally with wildcard `*`)
+Do the same with the corresponding load balancer at `Networking / Load balancing / Tab Load Balancers` For security reasons the referenced Tier-1 gateway in NSX-T must have a tag with scope `authorized-shoots` and its tag value consists of a comma-separated list of the allowed shoot names in the format `shoot--<project>--<name>` (optionally with wildcard `*`).
+Additionally, it must have a tag with scope `garden` set to the garden ID.

 Example: